-If the sort icons do not appear, this functionality may have been turned off or it might not be possible to sort the view.
-For example, scatterplots cannot be sorted from a numerical axis because the position of the marks are fully determined by the data.
-No sort icon will appear on the axes in scatterplots.
+If the sort icons don't appear, this functionality may have been turned off or it might not be possible to sort the view.
+Sort icons aren't available on the axes in scatterplots or for table calculations.
+For example, scatterplots can't be sorted from a numerical axis because the positions of the marks are fully determined by the data.

 Sort options while authoring

 In an authoring environment, additional options are available.

 - Select the dimension you wish to sort.

 If you don’t select a field before sorting, the default behaviour is to sort the deepest dimension.

 - Choose the appropriate sort button (ascending or descending) in the toolbar.

 In this example, the sort is applied to Hue unless the Material field is selected before sorting.
 The toolbar sort also applies to the leftmost measure, in this case Metric B. To sort by Metric A, it would be necessary to reverse their order on the Columns shelf or use another method of sorting.
 This example demonstrates the effect of sorting by Material.
 Hue is removed from the view.